Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part02.md

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`

-    -   [ ] Write at least three difference between typescript and javascript.
+    -   [ ] Write at least three difference between typescript and javascript

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`

-    -   [ ] Install Angular.
+    -   [ ] Install Angular
-    -   [ ] Generate new project.
+    -   [ ] Generate new project
-        -   [ ] Use routing.
+        -   [ ] Use routing
-        -   [ ] Use scss for styles.
+        -   [ ] Use scss for styles
-        -   [ ] Add Angular material to your project.
+        -   [ ] Add Angular material to your project
         -   [ ] Generate two component for your search website. (one for first page and another for your result page)
-        -   [ ] Add your component to routing.
+        -   [ ] Add your component to routing
-        -   [ ] use your first page as default page when your website is visited.
+        -   [ ] use your first page as default page when your website is visited
-    -   [ ] Run project.
+    -   [ ] Run project
     -   [ ] What is a SPA application?

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`